Joseph Wagstaff: Movies

-Song of Kentucky – 1929 Joe played the part of Jerry Reavis and performed the songs "A Night Of Happiness","Sitting By The Window","Rhapsody" and "Don't Blame Me".
+A Song of Kentucky – 1929 Joe played the part of Jerry Reavis and performed the songs "A Night Of Happiness","Sitting By The Window","Rhapsody" and "Don't Blame Me".
 Other actors in this film were Hedda Hopper, Dorothy Burgess, Herman Bing and Bert Woodruff.
 There was a sound track (record) available for this film.

 Let's Go Places (1930), the working title of this was "Hollywood Nights", the name was changed along the way.
 This is said to be a lost film and I do not know if any copies are still in existence.
 The New York Times newspaper described this as being a singing talking film.
 Other actors in this film were Betty Grable, Lola Lane, Frank Richardson and Walter Catlett.

 Musical performances

 Wagstaff performed with the following orchestras and performers: